UKCloud/openstack-migration-helper-scripts/README.md

-## UKCloud Network/Security group migration helper tool.
+## UKCloud Network/Security group migration helper tool

 ### Disclaimer

-This script is provided as is with no gaurentee or warrenty, bugs or suggestions may be submited through github issues.
+This script is provided as is with no guarantee or warranty.
+Bugs or suggestions may be submitted through GitHub Issues.

-UKCloud accepts no liability for loss or damage through use of this scipt.
+UKCloud accepts no liability for loss or damage through use of this script.

 ### Installation

 Clone this repo into a directory.

-Ensure your running python3.
-(We would recomend a virtual env).
+Ensure you're running python3.
+(We would recommend a virtual env.)

 Ensure you have python-openstacksdk installed.